 Realtors are required by law to:

-- perform necessary and customary acts to assist in the purchase or sale of real estate.
+perform necessary and customary acts to assist in the purchase or sale of real estate.

-- perform these acts in good faith and with reasonable care.
+perform these acts in good faith and with reasonable care.

-- properly account for money or other property placed in his or her care.
+properly account for money or other property placed in his or her care.

-- disclose “adverse material facts” which are, or should be, within the agent’s knowledge.
+disclose “adverse material facts” which are, or should be, within the agent’s knowledge.

-When it comes to selling your home, a Realtor will save you time and aggravation.
-Their commission will vary depending on your location.
-Realtors pay for all advertising, schedule all open houses and make sure potential buyers are qualified.
-The money they can save you is often more than the cost of their commissions.
+Nesbitt Realty pays for all advertising, schedules all open houses and makes sure potential buyers are qualified.
+The money they can save you is often more than the cost of our commissions.